 There is also a 2-night option where you’ll spend the second evening at a hotel on Cat Ba Island.

 How to Choose the Best Halong Bay Cruise

 Do Your Research

-Local travel agents can sometimes get you better prices than what you can find online, but before entering a travel agency do some research on Booking.com and TripAdvisor to find the top rated cruise boats and then compare rates offered by travel agents against rates offered online.
+Local travel agents can sometimes get you better prices than what you can find online, but before entering a travel agency do some research on Booking and TripAdvisor to find the top-rated cruise boats.
+Then you can compare the rates offered by travel agents against the rates offered online.

 Local tour companies are also happy to arrange tours that include both a day in Ninh Bình and an overnight cruise in Halong Bay which can be a good option to consider if you’re short on time in Northern Vietnam.

-If you’re already in Hanoi you should also consider asking at the reception desk of your hotel as almost all Hanoi hotels offer similar services to travel agencies.
+If you’re already in Hanoi you can also ask at the reception desk of your hotel as almost all Hanoi hotels offer similar services to travel agencies.